mondoohq/cnquery/README.md

 ![](docs/images/cnquery-scan.gif)

 These files can also contain multiple query packs for many different target systems.
-For an example, see `examples/multi-target.mql.yaml`.

 ## Explore your infrastructure in Mondoo Platform​